Supplemental Security Income (SSI) (Title XVI)

 Once you meet the financial qualifications for SSI, Social Security will then consider whether or not you qualify for benefits based on the medical rules.
 To meet the medical rules, you must have a qualifying medical condition.
 Social Security defines a qualifying medical condition as a permanent condition that prevents you from working.
 In other words, your disability must have lasted, or be expected to last, a minimum of twelve months and you must be unable to earn an income greater than the "substantial gainful activity" amount that is regulated by Congress and readdressed annually.
 You must meet both the medical and nonmedical rules before you may receive SSI benefits.

 Once you meet all of the qualifications for SSI, one would think that all they would have to do is apply and they automatically get awarded these benefits.
 However, that is not exactly how the process works.
 Often times, Social Security will deny you benefits for multiple reasons.
-Below is a list of reasons why someone may be denied SSI:
+Below is a list of reasons that our Montgomery Social Security lawyers have encountered on why someone may be denied SSI:

-- Your medically disabling condition is not expected to last 12 months.
+Your medically disabling condition is not expected to last 12 months.
 In order for Social Security to consider a medical condition disabling, that condition must last at least 12 months.
 Therefore, even a severe injury may not qualify a person for Social Security benefits.
 This seems to be a very common issue for clients of the Sellers Law Firm.
-Fortunately, we have experience in overcoming this obstacle for most clients.
+Fortunately, our Montgomery Social Security lawyers have experience in overcoming this obstacle for most clients.

-- The Social Security Administration cannot find you.
+The Social Security Administration cannot find you.
 In order for a claim to be determined, SSA will want you to complete many forms, interview you in person or by telephone, and perhaps see a doctor that they refer you to.
 If they cannot reach you, they cannot pay you.
-Fortunately, with an experienced attorney, Social Security will rely on the attorney to stay in contact with the client; which will reduce the amount of contact Social Security must have with you.
+Fortunately, with an experienced Montgomery Social Security lawyer, Social Security will rely on the attorney to stay in contact with the client; which will reduce the amount of contact Social Security must have with you.
 However, you must remember to stay in contact with your attorney!